CIMAC-CIDC/cidc-schemas/README.md

 ## Using the Command-Line Interface

-This project comes with a command-line interface for performing common operations related to schema and manifest definitions.
+This project comes with a command-line interface for validating schemas and generating/validating assay and manifest templates.

 ### Install the CLI